Cape Coral, Florida: History

-The city incorporated in August 1970, and its population continued to grow rapidly until the real estate slowdown that gripped the region beginning in 2008.
+The city incorporated on August 18, 1970, and its population continued to grow rapidly until the real estate slowdown that gripped the region beginning in 2008.
 On September 28, 2022, Cape Coral suffered major damage when Hurricane Ian made landfall nearby.

 Geography

 According to the United States Census Bureau, the city has a total area of 120 sqmi, of which 110.09 sqmi is land and 9.91 sqmi (9%) is water.
 Cape Coral is a large peninsula and is bordered in the south and east by the Caloosahatchee River and in the west by Matlacha Pass.
 Fort Myers lies across the Caloosahatchee River to the east, and Matlacha and Pine Island lie across Matlacha Pass to the west.
 Matlacha Pass is home to Matlacha Pass National Wildlife Refuge and the Matlacha Pass Aquatic Preserve.

 Flora and fauna

 The area supports waterfowl, wading birds, migrant songbirds, gopher tortoises, dolphins and reptiles.
 Rotary Park is home to wading birds, raptors, butterflies, foxes and other wildlife.
 Nature enthusiasts can track exotic birds and native fish from the boardwalk at Lake Kennedy and watch the West Indian manatees at Sirenia Vista Park.
 Cape Coral is home to the largest population of burrowing owls in Florida.